bsorrentino/bsorrentino/_draft/swift-generate-references-table-from-code.md

 Once we have identified [AST] framework develop an application either desktop or simply a [CLI]  that use it is pretty straightforward.
 Typically every [AST] framework is based on [Visitor Pattern]([visitor]).
 [Visitor Pattern]([visitor]) essentially allow to register a visitor on a client that, when will traverse of the objects structure, will be notified on every significant element found.

 In the case of [AST], visitor will be notified on every language syntax element detected ( also comments ) so to develop comment parser application we have to:
-1. register visitor to handle comments detection
+1. declare visitor to handle comments detection
+1. read comment content
+   * verify if it is a link
+   * if yes then store it in a reference list
 1. run traverse of source code structure for each source file starting from the project folder
-1. read comment content
-1. verify if it is a link
-1. if yes then store it in a reference list

 ## A Swift MacOS Comment Parser Desktop Application

 As said my first implementation is in [Swift] as a MacOS desktop application based on [SwiftUI] framework.
 Below I'll share with you the main parts of the implementation

-### 1. register visitor to handle comments detection
+### 1. declare visitor to handle comments detection

+To define a Visitor compliant with [Swift-Syntax] framework we have to inherit from [SyntaxVisitor] and override the required `visitPost( node: <syntax element> )` methods as showed below

 ```swift
 import SwiftSyntax